microsoft/code-with-engineering-playbook/source-control/git.md

 ## Write good commit comments

-In a nutshell, if you use `git commit -m` then you're most likely not write the best commit messages ;-)
+If you use `git commit -m` then you're probably not write the best commit messages ;-)

 See [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) for the reasoning and [A Note About Git Commit Messages](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) for more context.
 This section is merely a tl;dr summary.